rafterjs/rafter/README.md

 Once `start()` is called, Rafter will:

-1. Scan through all your directories looking for config files.
+1. Scan through all your directories looking for config files and services.
 2. Autoload all your services into the service container.
 3. Run all the `pre-start-hooks`.
-4. Apply all the middleware.
+4. Apply all the `middleware`.
-5. Register all the routes.
+5. Register all the `routes`.
 6. Start the server.

-To see an example project, visit the [skeleton rafter app](https://github.com/crimsonronin/rafter-skeleton-app) repository.
+To see an example project, visit the [skeleton rafter app](https://github.com/crimsonronin/rafter-skeleton-app) repository, or look at the included `boilerplate` application within [packages](https://github.com/crimsonronin/rafter/tree/master/packages/boilerplate).

 # Going deeper
 Rafter is slightly opinionated; which means we have outlined specific ways of doing some things.
 Not as much as say, Sails or Ruby on Rails, but just enough to provide a simple and fast foundation for your project.

 The foundations of the Rafter framework are: